renatocaliari/contornos/docs/en/outlines.md

   * _all general responsibilities of outline participants_.
   * _all own outline responsibilities_ that are not delegated to internal outlines.
   * act on [boosters](outlines#boosters) without progress in its outline.
-  * to propose a outline strategy, requiring an integrative decision.
+  * to propose an outline strategy, requiring an integrative decision.
-  * to propose a outline process, needing an integrative decision.
+  * to propose an outline process, needing an integrative decision.
   * propose people to support the outline.
   * take action on direct internal outlines without participants: invite people to them or remove the outline, with integrative decision.
   * share indicators with the organization, at the frequency defined with participants of the highest profile.